thunderbird89/esf/stories/buffer.md

 > "Landmate units," Major Tanaka's voice carried across the yard.
 "Board the transport helicopters on approach.
 Move to the marked positions."

 The Landmates moved in unison, their stride eating up ground with mechanical precision.
-Naoko could already hear the helicopters—four heavy cargo Chinooks coming in fast and low, their rotors beating the air.
+Naoko could already hear the helicopters—three heavy cargo Chinooks coming in fast and low, their rotors beating the air.

 The loading procedure they'd practiced dozens of times unfolded with smooth efficiency.
-Two Landmates per helicopter, walking up the rear ramps without hesitation.
+Three Landmates per helicopter, walking up the rear ramps without hesitation.
+One unit remaining at the depot for local operations.
 The machines weighed tons, but the cargo helicopters were rated for them.
-Barely.

 Naoko grabbed her gear and ran for the command vehicle.
 Through her radio, she could hear the emergency channels lighting up.
 Reports flooding in from across Tokyo.
 Building collapses in Shinagawa.
 Fires in Odaiba.
 The elevated expressway near Ariake had buckled.
 The Sumida River bridges—